kitlevy/calmpath/README.md

 ## What is CalmPath?

 CalmPath is a web application designed to provide immediate, in-the-moment support for people experiencing panic attacks, anxiety, or overwhelming stress.
-Unlike long-term treatment options, CalmPath offers simple, evidence-based exercises that anyone can use anytime, anywhere – no sign-up required.
+Unlike long-term treatment options, CalmPath offers simple, evidence-based exercises that anyone can use anytime, anywhere–no sign-up required.

 ## Our Mission

 CalmPath was created to fill a crucial gap in mental health support: providing accessible, in-the-moment tools for people actively experiencing a panic attack.
 While long-term treatments like therapy, medication, and stress management are essential, few resources exist to help someone cope as a panic attack is happening.
-CalmPath offers simple, evidence-based exercises that anyone can use anytime – at school, at work, or anywhere – to regain a sense of calm and control when it's needed most.
+CalmPath offers simple, evidence-based exercises that anyone can use anytime–at school, at work, or anywhere–to regain a sense of calm and control when it's needed most.

 ## Features